-Because Linux is an open-source Kernel and anyone can view and modify its source code according to their requirement.
-On top of that, while creating an Linux image for your targeted embedded hardware, you can remove or add components of Linux Kernel as per your requirement.
-In this way, we can create a Kernel image for memory constrained embedded devices.
+Because Linux is an open-source kernel and anyone can view and modify its source code according to their requirements.
+On top of that, when creating a Linux image for your targeted embedded hardware, you can remove or add components of the Linux kernel as per your requirements.
+In this way, we can create a kernel image for memory-constrained embedded devices.

 Open-source software components and libraries allow the design and development of embedded products quickly by making use of open-source software components.
 Because Linux has a large support community and they make all widely used software components freely available and we will not need to redevelop already available components from scratch such as graphics libraries, TCP/IP stack, Linux Kernel, I2C, SPI libraries, and other device drivers, etc.